How to review A Video ?

 • Precise in space > we pin the comment directly onto the video image.

-• Precise in management of comments > if needed, we can add replies to the comment to have a conversation, and mark the comment as “done”.
+• Precise in management of comments > if needed, we can add replies to the comment to have a conversation.

 • Precise in the production history > the feedback is dated and documented with the name of the reviewer.